seanbaxter/circle/new-circle/README.md

 [Overload sets as arguments](#overload-sets-as-arguments) introduces the _lifting lambda_, a new language entity, which may invoke argument-dependent lookup at the point of call.
 The `adl` prefix works the same way for creating lifting lambdas as it does for calling functions by unqualified names.

 * If the lifting lambda is created without the `adl` prefix and it calls an ADL candidate, the program is ill-formed.
-* If the lifting lambda finds a disqualifying declaration with unqualified lookup, ind it has the `adl` prefix, the declaration is discarded and the lifting lambda will perform ADL at the point of call.
+* If the lifting lambda finds a disqualifying declaration with unqualified lookup, and it has the `adl` prefix, the declaration is discarded and the lifting lambda will perform ADL at the point of call.

 Because the lambda's arguments are not provided with the `adl` prefix at the lambda's creation, but rather deferred until a call, the compiler does not enforce the requirement that at least one of the function arguments have associated entities.
 The caller may have received the lambda generically; since it doesn't know how the lambda was created, it's not responsible for parsimonious usage.